August 23 and August 24

 Archibald Wynne and Sulman Prizes 2014

 The annual exhibition of the winners and finalists in these three art blockbuster awards is on at the Art Gallery of NSW.
 The Archibald Prize, first started in 1921, is an award for the best portrait painting.
 The Wynne Prize is for the best landscape painting of Australian scenery or figurative sculpture and the Sulman Prize is for the best subject painting, genre painting or mural project in oil, acrylic, watercolour or mixed media.
 This years Archibald winner is Fiona Lawrie for her portrait of architect Penelope Seidler.
 Painted by airbrush, it is a stand out with its arresting ghostly grey and ethereal tones.
-Rodney Pople’s portrait of Barry Humprhies (Well dressed for a Sydney audience), comedian turned cracker of an artist Ahn Do, with his portrait of his father and Joanna Brathiwaite’s portrait of Colleen McCullough (Bright Spark).
+Rodney Pople’s portrait of Barry Humphries (Well dressed for a Sydney audience), comedian turned cracker of an artist Ahn Do, with his portrait of his father and Joanna Brathiwaite’s portrait of Colleen McCullough (Bright Spark).
 As usual a range of celebrity type sitters to allow everyone to have an opinion on what did or should have won!
-In the Art After Hours program on Wednesday nights, this coming Wednesday former High Court Judge Michael Kirby will talk on what it takes to be a good sitter for a portrait.

 Salon des Refuses

 If you are catching the Archibalds at the AGNSW, make it a daily double and head to the S H Ervin Gallery to see the ones that were rejected.
-On Monday 28 July at 10am there will be a guided tour with coffee ($20) of the works that just didn’t make the cut at the AGNSW this year.
+This Sunday hear artists Nicholas Harding and Leslie Rice discussing their portraits in the exhibition.

-When and where: Exhibition on now and tour on Monday July 28 10am.
-S H Ervin Gallery Watson Road The Rocks
+When and where: Exhibition on now S H Ervin Gallery Watson Road The Rocks and the talk is on Sunday 24 August at 3pm

 After a successful showing in Gosford, Peter and Susan O’Doherty’s works are featured at the BLue Mountains Cultural centre and explore what it is like to move house and feel displaced, leaving things behind.
 Mixed media assemblages and paintings.